Retro64XYZ/retro64xyz.github.io/_posts/2017-07-11-introduction-to-dark-markets.md

 ### What is an onion?

 .onion is a special use top level domain for reaching hidden services held in the Tor network.
-The .onion address wil generally not be mnemonic (not a word) and is 16 characters long.
+The .onion address will generally not be mnemonic (not a word) and is 16 characters long.
 Some groups can however create semi-readable names with the use of heavy power servers.
 Due to the ability to strip SSL from sites going out through an exit node, it can provide additional security for a site